trionlabs/mintmarks.fun/README.md

 # mintmarks.fun

-Soulbound NFTs that prove you actually attended an event—using zk-proofs of DKIM-signed emails.
+Soulbound NFTs that prove you actually attended an event, using zk-proofs of DKIM-signed emails.

 ## How It Works